 Paid blog posts are those where you place a link, or give a mention, to someone who paid for it.
 This might be in the form of a sponsored review, a guest blog post, a sidebar link, an advertisement in a newsletter.
 It’s a very popular strategy for less experienced bloggers, as many SEO companies just want to add a link for $30-$250 or give you a guest post including a link.

-It may seem that including a link in your post (I was selling links for a while when I started), or receiving some free content, might be an easy way to make money.
+It may seem that including a link to your post (I was selling links for a while when I started), or receiving some free content, might be an easy way to make money.
 But I don’t recommend doing it long-term.
 It makes your blog spammy and your readers will turn off (since crappy guest posts aren’t what anyone really wants to read).

 And it can also give you a penalty from Google.
-As a result your blog will have lower DA, lower Trust Flow, and you’ll never rank high in Google.
+As a result, your blog will have lower DA, lower Trust Flow, and you’ll never rank high in Google.

 Social Media Promotion

 There are many ways of earning money on social media.
-One of them are takeovers.
-Companies pay ‘big influencers’ to take over their Snapchat, Instagram and Twitter to gain more followers.
+One of them is takeovers.
+Companies pay ‘big influencers’ to take over their Instagram and Twitter to gain more followers.
 It’s a fun and easy way to get money.
 I say easy once you actually build you social media channels (what isn’t easy).

 There are also opportunities to get paid to place an appropriate hashtag or product in your feed.
 Quite often you can even use an affiliate link.

-In the past I’ve also got paid for hosting Twitter chats, but personally I’m not a big fan of them.
+In the past, I’ve also got paid for hosting Twitter chats, but personally, I’m not a big fan of them.
 But with social media your possibilities of collaborations are endless.

-I put Instagram separately, since there are many people out there who make a full-time income JUST from Instagram.
+I put Instagram separately since there are many people out there who make a full-time income JUST from Instagram.
 I always look at Instagram sort of separately from other social media channels such as Facebook, Twitter, or Youtube.
 Instagram is very visual, therefore the most popular travel accounts won’t be those with great stories of off the path adventures.
 Many users don’t even read the captions.

 This is my example of a branded Instagram photo: here

-Affiliate income is where you place an affiliate link in a blog post and try to make commission when people buy the product through your link.
+Affiliate income is where you place an affiliate link in a blog post and try to make a commission when people buy the product through your link.
 This can be a good way to make money, because you can recommend something you love, without counting on sponsors.
-In order to make money from affiliates you should focus on good, useful posts that will always be useful.
+In order to make money from affiliates, you should focus on good, useful posts that will always be useful.